 MQTT Protocol Reference

-Vwire uses a structured MQTT topic hierarchy for all device communication.
-This page covers the broker details, how authentication works, the topic schema, payload format, and keep-alive behaviour.
+VWire uses MQTT 3.1.1 for device connectivity.
+This page covers the broker details, authentication model, topic schema, payload format, and special topics used by advanced integrations.

 Broker endpoints